IntroductionThe Hollyford Track is a 4–8 day Fiordland tramp from the mountains to the sea at Martins Bay, and can be

 Cross the swing bridge over Humboldt Creek and follow the old road to the start of the track, which initially sidles along bluffs, with swampland to the left.
 Sections of raised boardwalk cross areas prone to flooding.

 Swamp Creek has a bridge over the waterway.
-However, there is a dry flood channel that can be impassable in or after heavy rain.
+However, there is a dry flood channel that can be impassable during or after heavy rain.
 Where Swamp Creek joins the Hollyford River/Whakatipu Kā Tuka, the track follows the riverbank, with occasional views of the Darran Mountains.

 At Hidden Falls Creek the track passes Sunshine Hut (private hut) then continues upstream to a swingbridge.